neumotngayem/Image-classification-using-CNN/README.md

 The feature of each image is extracted by using pre-trained model ResNet50, with weights are imagenet.

+# CNN Model

+After feature extracted by ResNet50, the model will go through a 1500 nodes hidden layer before go to the output layer.
+The nodes number can modify to achieve better accuracy.

 # Steps to run

 1. Run c2_train_feature_extraction.py